MCTI-UOG/APT_Submission_3/README.md

 # APT_Submission_3
-this submission contains available opcodes for apt groups
+this submission contains available opcodes for apt groups (we are group 8)